 (pictured the family’s old shower)

 (pictured the family’s new sanitary unit, including a ceramic toilet, a shower and a pila)

-Before receiving their new latrine and porcelain toilet, Flor and her family used a shower covered with wood and plastic and their latrine was in poor conditions.
-“It was very uncomfortable, especially at night because there were a lot of cockroaches and worms and I worried for my children.
+Before receiving their new latrine and porcelain toilet, Flor and her family used a shower covered with wood and plastic; their latrine was in poor conditions.
+“It was very uncomfortable, especially at night because there were a lot of cockroaches and worms and I worried about my children.
 Now, it is completely different!
 I feel calm when they use the bathroom and shower by themselves.
 It is more hygienic and comfortable,” says Flor.
-She continues by explaining about their waste water; “We used to direct the water waste to the field next to the house, Now, with the water waste no longer exposed my kids can play safely.”
-With their new biodigestor connected to the toilet and shower they make sure its going to only one place and doesn’t further pollute the environment.
+She continues by explaining their previous sanitary conditions, “We used to direct the graywater to the field next to the house.
+Now, we are properly disposing of our graywater and my kids are no longer exposed to any danger; they can play safely.”
+With their new biodigestor, which is connected to the toilet and shower, their waste is being properly managed and it is no longer polluting the environment.

 Overall, Flor says, “We feel happy and satisfied to be a part of this project.
-The products had made us feel safer and healthier, it has been of great improve!”
+The products had made us feel safer and healthier; it has been a great improvement!”

-She finishes by sending a message to the donors: “Thank you who made this project possible!
+She finishes by sending a message to the donors, “Thank you to all who made this project possible!
 May God help you and guide you in order to continue supporting families in need.”